 Built in 1907 for $5,500, the house was originally designed by noted architect Franklin Ellerbe, founder of Ellerbe & Company (later Ellerbe Becket).
 Passed from owner to owner, original drawings of the building presented an interesting dynamic to the design process.
 We had all the information necessary to rebuild the kitchen as it originally was, yet that wasn’t what we’d been asked to do.
 It did raise the question; just how and how far should we take things?
 For instance, we knew the original wood species of the back of house was red birch; this immediately became a part of the central design.
 How to manage the quantity of wood within the space became a challenge which we met by creating the stainless steel appliance alcove and the use of fresh and crisp light values for the stone tops and tile.

 BEFORE & AFTER The new kitchen has a period-appropriate aesthetic but still functions for a modern lifestyle.
-To see even more “after” photos of this project check out our Franklin Ellerbe Tudor project page.
+To see even more “after” photos of this project check out our Franklin Ellerbe Tudor Reimagined project.

 As a design professional, what were your top 2-3 design goals?